slmcrs/tetris-js/README.md

   * scoring system
   * add start & pause menu
 - Not so important:
+  * when a line is cleared, if a piece is broken apart from it, the broken 'clumps' should fall until there is no empty space.
+Not all tetris games implement this, but I might implement it later.
   * when player rotates against the wall, push block over to accommodate new width
   * show ghost piece at the lowest point the piece can go straight down
   * add button to send piece down instantly